We may earn affiliate commissions for the recommended products. Learn more.

-How to torrent safely in 2025
+How to torrent more safely in 2026

 Torrenting can be risky.
 From unwittingly downloading malware to accidentally downloading copyrighted material, you risk infecting your computer with viruses, having your connection throttled by your ISP, or even facing fines.